 Serve with an additional sprinkling of pecorino Romano and a few twists of black pepper.

-Are the eggs raw?
 The eggs in carbonara are partially cooked, much like a soft poached egg.
 We always recommend using only fresh eggs when cooking spaghetti carbonara.

 Ingredients